FelipeMCassiano/kratiseis/README.md

 ### Prerequisites

 - Java 21 or later
-- Maven or Gradle (for building from source)
+- Maven (for building from source)
 - Docker (optional, for containerization)

 ### Running Locally